-- 3. (Optional) Specify 7 to see the list of existing Named Passwords. - This helps you to make sure that you are removing the correct password. - 4.
-Specify 6 to remove one or more Named Passwords. - 5.
+- 1. Enter the number for the driver from which you want to remove named passwords. - 2.
+Specify 13 for Password Operations. - (Optional) Specify 7 to see the list of existing named passwords.
+This helps you to make sure that you are removing the correct password. - 4.
+Specify 6 to remove one or more named passwords. - 5.
 Go to Step 4.

-Option 4 for Driver Set Operations: If you have specified 4, the following numbered list of driver set operations is displayed.
+Option 4 for Driver Set Operations: If you specified 4, a numbered list of driver set operations appears.